sapcc/absent-metrics-operator/README.md

 You can configure the resync period (time period between each operator scan) using the `resync-period` flag.

-The operator uses the same logging structure as the Prometheus Operator so you can reuse the same flags with the same configuration.

 For detailed usage instructions:

 ```
 $ absent-metrics-operator --help
 ```

-You can disable the operator by adding the following label to your `PrometheusRule` resource:
+You can disable the operator for a specific `PrometheusRule` resource by adding the following label to it:

 ```yaml
 absent-metrics-operator/disable: true